chrismiller7/IDFv3Net/README.md

 # IDFv3Net
-An easy to use library for working with IDFv3 files.
-Board / Panel Files: *.emn
+An easy to use library for working with IDFv3 files in C#.NET Board / Panel Files: *.emn
 Library files: *.emp